How to deal with grief after a bereavement

 Coping with grief after the death of a loved one can be one of the hardest things we ever go through.
 You might be...

-If your partner has died you, may be able to claim Bereavement Support Payment to help ease financial worries.
+If your partner has died, you may be able to claim Bereavement Support Payment to help ease financial worries.

 This benefit isn't means-tested, so you can make a claim regardless of your income or whether you're in work, but there are certain eligibility criteria.